UPDATE: The duo was found guilty and sentenced. To see the sentencing information, visit this link.

 Well another cheating story around bass fishing has reared its ugly head, this time on one of the most famed bass fisheries in America, unfortunately.
 Gary Minor Jr. of Albertville, Ala. and Robert Gillaspie of Boaz, Ala. were arrested and charged with Tampering with Sport Contest after authorities received a tip that the duo had been holding bass in a pen at a dock and using the previously captured fish to dupe competitors in local evening jackpot bass fishing tournaments on Lake Guntersville in Alabama.

-Sources say authorities setup a sting operation Thursday to watch the dock in question and caught the duo in the act and made the arrests.
+Sources say authorities setup a sting operation Thursday, May 8, 2014 to watch the dock in question and caught the duo in the act and made the arrests.
 Apparently reports have confirmed that the duo was actually using aquariums to pen up bass to later be used for weigh-ins in jackpots.
+FLW Tour professional angler Richard Peek was the first to witness suspect activity by the duo and alert authorities.

 Henry was apparently duped by the duo as well, even fishing one time with Gillaspie after talking fishing with the duo at a boat ramp one morning.
 According to Henry, he had no idea the duo had plans to cheat in local tournaments when they would occasionally call asking what the fish were doing, etc. He gets hundreds of those calls a month and thought nothing of it.
 Especially since both men are perceived to be successful business owners in the area and did not appear to need the money.